 Winter’s weather and cold can often lead to dry, chapped and flaky skin.
-Heating systems that force dry air around may keep us warm and cozy, all while leeching out precious moisture from our sinuses, Lungs, throat and skin.
-And for those that already suffer with skin conditions like eczema and dermatitis these conditions often worsen during the winter.
+Heating systems that force dry air may keep us warm and cozy, but will leech out precious moisture from our sinuses, Lungs, throat and skin.
+For those who already have skin conditions like eczema and dermatitis these conditions usually worsen during the winter.
 Fortunately, Asian medicine has been tackling skin conditions for thousands of years.

 A quick overview of the skin in Asian medicine

 In Asian medicine the skin isn’t one simple organ to viewed and treated.
 The practitioner must evaluate and assess each organ that plays a role in the skin’s health to see what needs focused treatment.
 Like any other disharmony skin patterns can be acute or chronic.
 Acute patterns may just pop in the season while chronic patterns may improve or become worse with the season.
-To successfully treat the patterns, we have to get a clear picture and that requires tongue and pulse assessment, a bit of questions and answers and some detective work – too much for today’s wee blog.
-My focus here is to touch on some the major organs and patterns that create skin conditions and to offer some simple remedies.
+To successfully treat the patterns, we have to get a clear picture and that requires tongue and pulse assessment, questions and answers and some detective work – too much for today’s wee blog.
+My focus here is to touch on some the major organs and patterns that create skin conditions and to offer some simple remedies and help.

-Major players in the skin conditions according to Asian medicine
+The Officials (Organs) that influence skin according to Asian medicine

-Lungs rule the skin and the exterior – The Lungs, generate the Wei Qi (part of the immune systems), they rule over the sinuses, throat and the skin, as well.
-The Lungs function of dispersing Yin (moisture & fluids) and Qi to the skin and spaces between the skin and flesh must be healthy and vital for the skin to be strong and supple.
+The Lungs rule the skin and the exterior – The Lungs, generate the Wei Qi (part of the immune systems), and they rule over the sinuses, throat and the skin.
+Their function of dispersing Yin (moisture & fluids) and Qi to the skin and spaces between the skin and flesh must be healthy and vital for the skin to be strong and supple.
 It is rarely a surprise if a client suffers from allergies, asthma or a weak immune system that they also have skin conditions.
 Find out more about Lungs, Autumn and the Metal Element.

-Spleen must transform – The Spleen’s role of governing the Transformation and Transportation of food and drink into vital essences can never be overlooked in the any aspect of well being.
-Simply put–if the digestive system is compromised or weak the body will suffer.
-Conditions like leaky gut and food allergies often present with skin patterns of eczema or dermatitis.
+The Spleen must transform – The Spleen’s role of governing the Transformation and Transportation of food and drink into vital essences can never be overlooked in the any aspect of well being.
+The food and drink you take in are the building blocks for everything in your body, and it’s the proper function of the physical form that provides for the residence of the mind and your psyche.
+If the digestive system is compromised or weak the body and mind will suffer.
+One of the primary culprits is phlegm which can be manufactured by the Spleen due to overly rich and sweet foods.
+This phlegm bogs down the Lungs and other systems.
+Conditions like leaky gut and food allergies often present with skin patterns of eczema, dermatitis and yeast patterns.
 A lot of skin conditions in younger children clear up with gentle treatments of Spleen and Lung combined.
 The Spleen corresponds to the Earth Element and transition of seasons.

-Liver – Oh, Liver…why must you get so congested?
+Liver – Oh, Liver…why must you get so stagnate?
 Well, it’s often of our own making (anger, frustration, excessive greasy and congesting foods).
 Liver skin patterns can include vitilago and pigmentation issues.
 Liver blood deficiency (anemia) can lead to dry skin and nails which may later evolve to deeper patterns if not treated.

-Toxins – Exposure to chemicals, latex, plants, perfumes, rancid oils and such may cause skin outbreaks as well.
+Toxins – Exposure to chemicals, latex, plants, perfumes, rancid oils are exterior pathogens and such may cause skin outbreaks as well.
 This category includes toxin that may not be eliminated from the body due to constipation and a congested Colon.
 The Colon is the Yang pair to the Lung’s Yin organs, often if one is compromised the other will be too.